MaxEmilJan/DA/INSTALLATION_GUIDE.md

 ~~~
 pip install easyocr
 ~~~
-11. install opencv in your env
+11. install opencv in your env (skip this part if the desired version (4.5.x) of opencv was installed with easyocr)
 ~~~
 pip install opencv-python
 ~~~